Top 10 HR competencies to build a strong HR department

 How to assess critical-thinking skills

-You can measure candidates’ ability to think critically with the Critical Thinking test
+You can measure this human resource competence with the Critical Thinking test

 This test assesses applicants’ ability to understand cause-and-effect relationships, interpret sequences and arrangements, and use deductive reasoning to achieve results.

-Successful candidates have a great working memory, are able to tap into their independent thought processes, and can create innovative solutions to solve complex problems.
+Successful candidates can tap into their independent thought processes and create innovative solutions to solve complex problems.
+The test helps you discover people with strong logic who can use it to the company’s advantage.

 7. Attention to textual detail

-Since they communicate with a wide range of people every day, they need to be on top of their game in this department, especially during the hiring process.
+True human resource expertise includes great attention to detail.
+Since HR employees communicate with a wide range of people daily, they need great attention to detail, especially during the hiring process.

 How to assess attention to textual detail